alequerenghi/cybersecurity_report/README.md

 ### Enumeration

-The URL `http://ceng-company.vm` was inserted in the search bar but the page presented nothin interesting, only a message indicating that the page was under maintenance.
+The URL `http://ceng-company.vm` was inserted in the search bar but the page presented nothing interesting, only a message indicating that the page was under maintenance.
 To perform a quick enumeration of directories and URIs the command
 ```bash
 dirb http://ceng-company.vm